No items found.

 Horizontal dot pattern

-In this episode of This Is Why, we dig into TCAs—not just as legacy antidepressants, but as practical tools for neuropathic pain, migraine prophylaxis, fibromyalgia, IBS-related pain, and insomnia.
+In this episode of This Is Why, Dr. Busti will dig into tricyclic antidepressants (TCA) — not just as legacy antidepressants, but as practical tools for neuropathic pain, migraine prophylaxis, fibromyalgia, IBS-related pain, and insomnia.
 We’ll connect structure (tertiary vs. secondary amines) to mechanism, side effects, and real-world choices, then tackle the big safety issue: sodium-channel blockade → QRS widening/QT prolongation, seizures, and what to do in an overdose (including why hypertonic sodium works).
+The goal is to make pharmacology easy and make pharmacology relevant.

 Disclaimer: